-There’s plenty of tasks that we can do on our own.
-Nowadays you can Google just about anything and learn how to do it yourself.
-Many of us bought into this idea at some point over the last two years of this pandemic, if they hadn’t already.
+There are plenty of tasks that we can do on our own.
+Nowadays, you can Google just about anything and learn how to do it yourself.
+Many of us bought into this idea at some point over the last two years of this pandemic if they hadn’t already.
 When we couldn’t find someone to come fix the leaky sink, we Googled it, and fixed it ourselves.
 You know what we didn’t do?
 We didn’t stop ordering food from restaurants.
 Yes, you could have cooked every single meal that you’ve eaten over the last two years, but I bet you didn’t.
-You saved time by ordering take out, they made it better than you ever would have, and all you had to worry about was lifting your hand for your next bite.
+You saved time by ordering takeout, they made it better than you ever would have, and all you had to worry about was lifting your hand for your next bite.
 It’s an investment in pleasure or time saving that many have been willing to make.

 When it comes to nonprofit marketing, it’s not uncommon to have a challenge securing a sufficient budget for impactful advertising.
 Google has a program that can have a tremendous impact on your nonprofit marketing budget.
 Google Ad Grants.

 Google has offered the Google Ad Grant program for over 15 years now.
 The program provides up to 10 thousand dollars a month in advertising dollars towards Google Search Ads for all participating nonprofits.
 Once you're an approved organization, you can run your search ads for free, and spend that budget every single month.
 This won’t work for everyone, but for an organization who offers a service or product that people are looking for online, it may be a good fit.
 For some organizations, it is a game changer.